nms-7/unigraph/README.md

 - `api/v1/volume/` - returns total volume of **given asset** swapped in **given time range**

 **Bonus Routes:**
-- `api/v1/swaps/{block_num}` - returns list of swaps that occurred during specific block
+- `api/v1/swaps/` - returns list of swaps that occurred during specific block **given block number**
-- `api/v1/assets/{block_num}` - returns list of all assets swapped during specific block
+- `api/v1/assets/` - returns list of all assets swapped during specific block **given block number**

 Route organization subject to change, but will continue to be answer the same questions.